 3.0 Units.
 3 lecture and 1 TBA hrs/wk.
 No prerequisite.
-Advisory: Successful completion of either Music 101 or 106.
+Advisory: Music 101 and 112.

-Guided listening and discussion, with examples of music masterworks from the beginning of available music history to the present.
+Guided listening and discussion, with examples of music masterworks from the Renaissance period of music history to the mid-20th century.
 (CSU/UC) AA/AS Area C, CSU Area C-1, IGETC Area 3A